ROCKET MORTGAGE

 We’re fortunate to have close contact with the customer-facing side of our business, loan specialists who are in constant contact with applicants throughout the origination experience.
 Loan specialists are often the ones who discover these “hidden” debts and do their best to encourage customers to self-report these early.
 We asked them what kind of confusion arises at this stage and they told us that many customers believe one or more of these three things:

-1. The “credit pull” list represents all the credit accounts that we attribute to them (i.e., if we don’t see it here, it stays invisible).
+1. The “credit pull” list represents all the credit accounts that we attribute to them (i.e., if we don’t see it here, it’s “invisible”).

 2. They don’t need to tell us about new credit accounts they open while they’re waiting for their home loan.

-These things are all untrue and yet they’re all misunderstandings generated (at least in part) by the experience we’ve offered the customer.
-Mortgage origination is a hugely complex process that most of us only go through once in life.
-It’s Rocket’s responsibility to hold the customer’s hand as much as possible during this process.
-And while we do want to value their time and use as little of it as possible, we also don’t want that thriftiness to result in something as catastrophic as ineligibility for a home loan.
+These things are all untrue and yet they’re all reasonable misunderstandings based on the language/experience we’ve offered the customer.
+Mortgage origination is a hugely complex process that most of us only go through once in life, if ever.
+Rocket has a responsibility to hold the customer’s hand to some extent during this process.
+And while we do want to value their time and use as little of it as possible, we also don’t want that time-thriftiness to result in something as catastrophic as ineligibility for a home loan.

-Our experience designer and I collaborated over multiple working sessions to synthesize all this signal.
+Our principal experience designer and I collaborated over multiple working sessions to synthesize all this signal.

 DESIGN

-Remember up above where I said our stakeholders just wanted us to create a brick of text that says, “Please, please tell us all your open debts and don’t open any new ones (for now)!”
+Remember up above where I said our stakeholders just wanted a brick of text that says, “Please, please tell us all your open debts (and don’t open any new ones)!”
 That actually seemed like a fairly reasonable ask given that we weren’t explicit enough about those points in the current experience.
-My goal is to say yes whenever I can so that it’s less of a struggle when I say no. So right after we ask customers to review their accounts (see Fig. 1) we will start to serve them this interaction:
+My goal is to say yes whenever I can so right after we ask customers to review their accounts (see Fig. 1) we can serve them this interaction:

 Fig. 3